Mukul1127/Minecraft-Java-Flags/README.md

 | 1.12.2            | Java 23           | N/A              | Java 8 (Java 23 possible with [Cleanroom](https://github.com/CleanroomMC/Cleanroom)) |
 | 1.7.10            | Java 23           | N/A              | Java 8 (Java 21 possible with [lwjgl3ify](https://modrinth.com/mod/lwjgl3ify))       |

-[Legacy LWJGL3](https://modrinth.com/mod/moehreag-legacy-lwjgl3) also exists, but I have no idea if it supports running alongside Forge and I don't think anyone wants to use just Ornithe.
+[Legacy LWJGL3](https://modrinth.com/mod/moehreag-legacy-lwjgl3) also exists, but I don't know if it supports running alongside Forge and that might be a deal breaker for some people as Forge is ***much*** more popular.

 <br>